 The operating model is an age-structured, spatial population dynamics model of identical structure to that of Carruthers et al. (2014) (a full description of the operating model is given in Appendix A).

 We constructed operating models using a factorial design encompassing 36 sets of operating model assumptions.
 The four factors were (1) life history with 3 levels, (2) temporal autocorrelation in recruitment with two levels, (3) starting stock depletion with two levels and (4) data quality with three levels (Table 4).
 For each of the 36 combinations we carried out 1000 simulations for each MP.
 Each simulation was then projected forward for 40 years adopting the quota recommendations of the management methods.
-We did not simulate implementation error and assumed that prescribed catches would be taken exactly up to a maximum fishing mortality rate of 90%.
+We did not simulate implementation error and assumed that prescribed catches would be taken exactly up to a maximum instantaneous fishing mortality rate of 90%.
 The MPs were rerun and the quota updated every three projected years to approximate a typical assessment cycle.